Travel Documents

 Visas

 Some countries require visas.
 A visa is an endorsement made in a passport allowing entry into the country you’re visiting, testifying that your passport has been examined and found in order.
 It permits you to visit that country for a specified purpose and usually for a limited time.
 Apply directly to the embassies or consulates of the countries you plan to visit.
-Gomega Travel will be happy to help you with this process.
-If you’re traveling with a group, some countries accept group visas as opposed to individual visas, and Gomega Travel will make these arrangements.
+GOMEGA Travel & Tours will be happy to help you with this process.
+If you’re traveling with a group, some countries accept group visas as opposed to individual visas, and GOMEGA Travel & Tours will make these arrangements.

 Medical documents